Staff

 mgoldring@ayudainc.net

 Melanie grew up in Los Angeles, California, and was diagnosed with type 1 diabetes in 2007.
 She received her BA in 2017 from Washington University in St. Louis (Wash U), where she studied Psychology, Spanish, and Children’s Studies, and completed a Master of Social Work/Master of Social Policy dual-degree in 2019 at the Brown School of Social Work at Wash U, focusing on education policy and working with children, youth, and families.
 In 2012, Melanie joined AYUDA as a volunteer in Ecuador and served as a Volunteer Mentor in the Dominican Republic for the Campo Amigo program the following three summers.
-Melanie worked as a Program Leader during the summer of 2016 for both the Campo Amigo and En El Camino programs and subsequently joined AYUDA as a Staff member in the fall of 2016.
+Melanie worked as a Program Leader during the summer of 2016 for both the Campo Amigo and En El Camino programs and subsequently joined AYUDA as a Staff member in the fall of 2016, serving as Director of Programs until 2025 when she transitioned to the role of Executive Director.
 Melanie lived in the Dominican Republic from August 2019 through December 2021 and currently resides in Los Angeles, California.
 She loves continuing to be a part of the great work AYUDA does!

 Arianna Tuomey, MS, MMS